-In our extensive testing, PIA averages a connection time of 2 seconds when using WireGuard and 2.5 seconds when using OpenVPN, regardless of whether we were connecting to distant locations, which is very good.
+In our extensive testing, PIA averaged a connection time of 2 seconds when using WireGuard and 2.5 seconds when using OpenVPN, regardless of whether we were connecting to distant locations, which is very good.

-How good is PIA for streaming and torrenting?
+How good is PIA for torrenting?

-How good are PIA desktop apps?
+How good are the PIA desktop apps?